Have you taken the COVID-19 Self-Assessment?

 Any student, employee, and visitors (contractor and vendor) who plan to enter any facility as part of the Century College campus, must complete and pass the COVID-19 Self-Assessment prior to arriving to Century College.

 Completion of the COVID-19 Self-Assessment is REQUIRED DAILY if you plan to be on the Century College campus.
 CLICK HERE to access the self-assessment tool.

 To ensure the health and safety of our campus community, Century College created a comprehensive Campus Preparedness Plan: Spring 2021.
 We ask all employees and students to read the plan and refer to it when guidance is needed, understand your role in every aspect of the plan, and contact us if you have any questions.

 The driving factor behind our decisions will continue to be the health, safety and well-being of students, faculty, and staff.
 For the foreseeable future, the College will be taking extensive public health and safety measures to protect our community.

 COVID-19 Self-Assessment Screening Tool

-Before the fall semester starts, this is one of many strategies Century College and all of the colleges and universities of Minnesota State will implement to protect the health and safety of students, faculty, and staff.
+This is one of many strategies Century College and all of the colleges and universities of Minnesota State implemented to protect the health and safety of students, faculty, and staff.
 Using this tool to self-assess symptoms before coming to campus is not only the right thing to do in order to keep our faculty, staff, and students healthy, this screening process complies with the Governor’s Executive Order 20-74, which indicated that we "must establish policies and procedures, including health screenings", that are designed to prevent sick students and employees from entering our college campus for in-person or on-site activities.